mwoodwilson/whoknowsball-frontend/README.md

 **AI doesn't replace the need to understand systems, and will never replace human perspective/curation.
 But it can amplify it.**

 This project took 200+ hours to complete.
 I'd estimate I spent half of that learning new concepts and correcting assumptions Claude Code and Opus made on my behalf.
 These tools enabled me in ways not previously possible, but they are fundamentally designed for computational efficiency.
 They will always fill gaps with probabilistic assumptions rather than proactively flagging uncertainty.
-Left unchecked, these can compound into a tasteless product that may be 70-80% technically sound but lacks true usability (Note- I eventually had to add a templatized addendum to all prompts: "do not make assumptions, ask for clarification").
-The exigent gap between technically sound and truly usable products is personified by the human perspective; our ability to curate.
+Left unchecked, these assumptions can compound into a tasteless product that may be 70-80% technically sound but lacks true usability (Note- I eventually had to add a templatized addendum to all prompts: "do not make assumptions, ask for clarification").
+The exigent gap between technically sound and truly usable products in the age of AI is personified by the nuance of human perspective, our ability to curate.
 Simply put: AI can write code, but it can't feel friction.

 Obsessive QA and curation were necessary to close this gap in my case, catching the clunky flows and off center labels, among others.
-In the end these were resolved and the final product became something worth publishing.
+In the end these were resolved and the final product became something worth shipping.

 ---